 Working software over comprehensive documentation

 Responding to change over following a plan

 That is, while there is value in the items on the right, we value the items on the left more.Agile Alliance

 Three sentences and four bullet points upon which countless volumes have been written.
 Why is it that something so simple has become so transformative?

-Next the Manifesto talks about how it is more importing to have things that work instead of comprehensive documentation.
-This does not say that documentation is not important.
-Instead the implication is to avoid documentation that looks so far ahead that the finished product doesn’t match.
+Next the Manifesto talks about how it is more important to have things that work instead of comprehensive documentation.
+That is not to say that documentation is unimportant.
+Instead, the implication is to avoid documentation that looks so far ahead that the finished product doesn’t match.
 In other words, it is better to document what works than what you think will work.
 Don’t document yourself into a corner.

 The final comparison is also often confused.
 Change is the plan in Agile.
 It is a recognition that things change midstream.
 And if the plan is set in stone before the work begins, the product may be inadequate before it is implemented.

 The opening statement, “…uncovering better ways … by doing it and helping others to do it” brings up some broader perspectives.
 The first is the value of experimentation and empirical analysis.
 Some of the things brought out may be addressed multiple ways.
 The goal is to find the best of many ways to solve the problem.